Optimal testing in a class of nonregular models: Introduction

-In this paper, we consider one-sided and two-sided hypothesis testing for parametric models with parameter-dependent support and develop an asymptotically uniformly most powerful (AUMP) test based on the likelihood ratio process, called the nonregular likelihood ratio (NLR) test.
-Our construction of the one-sided test involves (i) certain randomization to achieve asymptotic size control, (ii) a tuning constant to avoid discontinuous points of the limiting likelihood ratio process, and (iii) an alternative hypothetical value to evaluate the likelihood ratio, which needs to be chosen to achieve the optimality.
-Moreover, we construct a two-sided NLR test that attains the AUMP property without imposing further restrictions such as unbiasedness.
-Our two-sided NLR test does not have randomization, and can be inverted to construct a confidence set for the nonregular parameter.
-For clarity we first present the main results under a benchmark setup in Section \ref{sec:bench}, where there is no nuisance parameter.
-Then we extend our optimality results for the NLR test to a general setup in Section \ref{sec:gen} that involves nuisance parameters and covariates.
-For the general case, we need some independent auxiliary sample to estimate the nuisance parameters, which is typically obtained by sample splitting.
-Our simulation results in Section \ref{sec:sim} illustrate desirable power properties of the proposed NLR test.
+In this paper, we consider one-sided and two-sided hypothesis testing for parametric models with parameter-dependent support and develop an asymptotically uniformly most powerful (AUMP) test based on a limit experiment.
+Interestingly, our two-sided test attains the AUMP property without imposing further restrictions such as unbiasedness, and can be inverted to construct a confidence set for the nonregular parameter.
+To clarify the empirical setting, we first present a general framework and an economic application in Section \ref{sec:framework}.
+Then we present the main results under a benchmark setup in Section \ref{sec:bench}, where there is no covariate or nuisance parameter.
+Finally, we extend our optimality results to a general setup in Section \ref{sec:gen} that involves covariates and nuisance parameters.
+Our simulation results in Section \ref{sec:sim} illustrate desirable finite-sample properties of the proposed tests.